-Julia Mintz, Producer / Director/ Writer Julia produced the documentary California State of Mind about Pat Brown and his political dynasty, slated for PBS broadcast 2012.
+Julia Mintz, Producer / Director/ Writer Julia produced the documentary California State of Mind about Pat Brown and his political dynasty, which premiered on PBS.
 Mintz Co-produced Joe Papp in Five Acts premiered at Tribeca film festival for American Masters 2012.
 Mintz also post-produced and associate produced theatrical documentary Soundtrack for a Revolution about the Civil Rights Movement which was short-listed for an Academy Award® Best Documentary Feature 2009, premiering at Cannes Film Festival and nominated for Writers Guild.
 Mintz post-produced Nanking, short-listed for Academy Award® which won Peabody and Emmy®, and Editorial Award at Sundance and has produced programs for NASA, PBS and NHK.
 Additional projects include A Son's Sacrifice, winner of the IDA 2007 Short Award; The Life and Times of Frida Kahlo, Emmy® nominee; and Billy Strayhorn: Lush Life, Emmy® Award winner Best Documentary.
 Mintz has taught filmmaking and digital post-production at numerous workshops worldwide and held an adjunct faculty position at LIU in NYC.

 Dan Sturman, ProducerDan wrote and directed the Academy Award nominated Soundtrack For a Revolution, and Sundance Award-winning documentary film Nanking, and produced the Academy Award®-winning documentary Twin Towers.
 Between 2001 and 2003, Sturman produced three seasons of the NBC documentary series Crime and Punishment.
 He has reported and produced for ABC News, CBS News, and the BBC while based in Los Angeles; for Reuters and NBC News while based in London; and for ABC News 20/20 in New York.
 In 1992, Sturman was the associate producer of another Academy Award®-winning documentary, A Time For Justice.
 The film, produced by Charles Guggenheim, commemorates the lives of the men, women, and children who were killed during the American Civil Rights Movement of the 1950s and 60s.
 Sturman is currently in production on a feature length documentary about child actors.
 Sturman graduated magna cum laude from Harvard University.